ant-design/ant-design/components/back-top/demo/custom.md

 You can customize the style of the button, just note the size limit: no more than `40px * 40px`.

-> Note: `BackTop` expects a element could accept `onClick` propety as children.
+> Note: `BackTop` expects a element could accept `onClick` property as children.
 If you put a text directly as children the component will not function properly.